Use Case Demo: Fields Quality (CIM and non-CIM)

 | trackmefieldsqualitygendict datamodel="Authentication" show_only_recommended_fields=true

-Generate dictionary for Web data model with all fields:
+Generate dictionary for Web data model with all fields and allow unknown values:

-Generate dictionary for Network_Traffic data model with only recommended fields:
+Generate dictionary for Network_Traffic data model with only recommended fields and allow empty/missing values:

 Output: